 We want to feel like we’re being sat on by a happy elephant seal on a light, misty morning off the California coast.
-The next best thing is a 20-pound weighted blanket that’s the perfect shade of grey for “spill on me, drool on me, it’ll be fine.”
-This whopper is a queen size for just over 50 bucks (a solid deal, when most go for over 100).
+The next best thing is a weighted blanket that’s the perfect shade of grey for “spill on me, drool on me, it’ll be fine.”
+This whopper is a queen size for just under 150 bucks.

-Sure, you could go for an emerald, mulberry silk mask from Brooklinen.
-Or you could make sure your partner/cat/resident poltergeist gets to make eye contact with Shrek every time you pass out.
+Sure, you could go for this emerald, mulberry silk mask from Brooklinen.
+Or you could pull this hat over your eyes and make sure your partner (or cat/resident poltergeist) gets to make eye contact with Shrek every time you pass out.

 Jack up your melatonin